-Screen-printing Art 3433c is a fundamental printmaking course that will focus on screen printing traditions of hand-pulled printing and digital processes while taking risks and solving unique problems with unconventional methods.
-This course is designed to be responsive to current issues with a focus on contemporary printmaking practices through a variety of ideas about dissemination in the age of social media.
-We will dive into technological advances, techniques, and collaborations of the medium and discourse.
+This course will focus on screenprinting traditions of hand-pulled printing and modern processes while taking risks and solving unique problems with unconventional methods.
+This course is designed to be responsive to a contemporary art practice through a variety of ideas and dissemination of information.
+We will dive into techniques, advancing ideas in screenprint, and collaborations of the medium and discourse.
 Students will explore material possibilities, variability, application, and meaning through traditional methods and be exposed to new and old screen-printing techniques, problems, making, and thinking.
 This course will help you discover the potential of printmaking as a tool to help expand your practice and discover new possibilities with acceptance to chance and failure.